 Logical fallacies can be humorous, especially the linguistic ones based on ambiguity or vagueness, which are often the source of puns.
-This page collects together funny signs, jokes, and hilarious headlines, all based on logical fallacies.
+This page collects together funny signs and traditional jokes based on logical fallacies.

-One advantage of being a blind driver is that it doesn't matter whether you're going forward or backward.3
+One advantage of being a blind driver is that it doesn't matter whether you're going forward or backward.1

 - Doug Lansky, compiler, Signspotting: Absurd & Amusing Signs from Around the World, (2005).

 - The jokes on this page are traditional ones, and their authors unknown, so no sources are given.

 - "Eat Family First?", Funny Signs.

 - Edward R. Tufte, Data Analysis for Politics and Policy (1974), cited in: Leon Gordis, Epidemiology (2nd edition, 2000), pp. 102 & 109.